SkygearIO/guides/cms/cms-records.md

 2. **edit** refers to the **edit page** where users can update a record
 3. **new** refers to the **create page** where users can create a record.

-Since [`fields`](./#fields) is the only configurable item of the 3 views, the below example will demostrate how to configure them in one go.
+Since [`fields`](./#fields) is the only configurable item of the 3 views, the below example will demonstrate how to configure them in one go.

 Note: you can have different CMS field type for the same field for different views.
 For example, you may use `TextArea` to display the blog post's content in the **list** view and WYSIWYG in the **new** view.
 In the [CMS field type guide][doc-cms-field], you will see all the available field types and their respective UI views.